Unity-Technologies/FPSSample/Documentation/GettingStarted.md

 preview level_01
 ```

-The following will enter client mode and connect to an ip address
+The following will enter client mode and connect to an IP address
 ```
 connect 127.0.0.1
 ```